 Some administrations in Region 3 are using or plan to use or have identified parts of the frequency bands …

-Noting the above, the current preferred reference technology chosen is the latest LTE Release number.
+Noting the above, the current preferred reference technology chosen is the latest LTE Release number.]

 6.5 Interoperability

 Interoperability is an important requirement for PPDR operations.
 PPDR interoperability is the ability of PPDR personnel from one agency/organisation to communicate by radio with personnel from another agency/organisation, on demand (planned and unplanned) and in real time.
 This includes the interoperability of equipment internationally and nationally for those agencies that require domestic and international cross-border cooperation with other PPDR agencies and organizations.